LimJiAn/go-rabbitmq-example/README.md

   completion  Generate the autocompletion script for the specified shell consume     receive message from queue help        Help about any command publish     Send message to queue.
-Default count is 1

 Flags:
   -h, --help     help for go-rabbitmq-exam